jasonwebb/superformulabot/README.md

 __[@superformulabot](https://twitter.com/superformulabot)__ is a generative art Twitter bot by [Jason Webb](http://jasonwebb.io) that shares drawings created using the 2D [superformula](https://en.wikipedia.org/wiki/Superformula) equation.

-Once per hour at a randomized time a new drawing is generated and shared based on the current timestamp.
+Once per hour (+/- up to 0-15min) a new drawing is automatically generated and tweeted based using the current timestamp as parameters.

-Anyone can request a specific drawing be made for them by @mentioning the bot with a message containing a well-formed parameter string.
-The bot will reply with the interpreted parameters and the render drawing, or an error message describing what went wrong.
+Anyone can request a specific drawing be made for them by @mentioning the bot with a message containing a set of parameters (see [Usage](#usage)).
+The bot will generate a new drawing using the provided parameters, using randomized values for any that are not provided, then reply to the user with the drawing.

 ## Usage
 To request a custom drawing from the bot, __@mention__ it in a tweet containing a list of parameters in the format of `[... {key}:{value} ...]`.
 For example:

     @superformulabot [a:# b:# m:# n1:# n2:# n3:# iterations:# decay:# invert:#]

-All parameters are optional, and will default to values in the following table.
+All parameters are optional and will default to values in the following table.
 Provide as many or as few as you'd like!

+You can rapidly find interesting forms and parameters using an interactive tool like this [Superformula Explorer](https://bl.ocks.org/mbostock/1021103) by Mike Bostock.

-If no parameters are provided (`[]`), or if anything other than valid key:value pairs are provided (e.g `[schwifty]`), all parameters will be randomized within the ranges below.
+If no parameters are provided (`[]`), or if anything other than valid key/value pairs are provided (e.g `[schwifty]`), all parameters will be randomized within the ranges below.

 All __@mentions__ that do not include at least an empty parameter set (`[]`) will be silently ignored so that you can talk about the bot without triggering it.